- Speak to your vet first — While some foods are fine for most dogs, others may not benefit from a bland dog diet.

-- While chicken is cooking, follow instructions on the white rice packaging to prepare
+- While the chicken is cooking, follow the instructions on the white rice packaging to prepare

 👉 You can also boil the chicken if you’d prefer that method over baking.

-Making chicken and rice for your dog is a popular and easy bland meal to help ease your dog’s digestion troubles.
-Why are these 2 foods the most recommended bland diet choice?
+Making chicken and rice for your dog is a popular and easy bland meal to help ease digestion troubles.
+Why are these two foods the most recommended bland diet choice?
 Not only are these ingredients commonly found in commercial dog foods, but plain, skinless chicken and white rice are both digestible foods that are easy for upset stomachs to keep down.